micheldebree/retropixels/README.md

 # retropixels

-A cross platform command line tool to convert images to c64 format.
+A cross platform command line tool to convert images to Commodore 64 format.

 ## Summary